jodolrui/glue/README.md

 };
 ```

-Note that each part/file is written in normal [Vue 3 Composition API](https://v3.vuejs.org/guide/composition-api-introduction.html) syntax.
-So you don't have to learn anything new to create them.
+Note that each part/file is written in normal [Vue 3 Composition API](https://v3.vuejs.org/guide/composition-api-introduction.html) syntax, so you don't have to learn anything new to create them.

 Finally, parts must to be assembled with function `compose`: